natalie-ava/ArtEmotions/README.md

 A Random Forest classifier was developed to predict the emotional response category (positive, negative, mixed) based on the selected features.
 The dataset was split into training (80%) and testing (20%) sets, and the model was trained to predict emotional responses (positive, negative, mixed).
 Performance was assessed using accuracy, precision, recall, and F1-score

 <h1>Results</h1>
+The Random Forest classifier trained on our refined feature set achieved an overall accuracy of 65.53% on the test data.
+This model leveraged engineered features such as art style, category, year of creation, and subject emphasis (face/body) to predict the emotional response to an artwork as either positive, negative, or mixed.
+All categorical features were one-hot encoded or label-encoded to support model interpretability and computational performance.

-The Random Forest classifier achieved a 65.53% on the test set.
-The confusion matrix showed that the model performed best in identifying positive emotions, with the most misclassification occurring between negative and mixed emotions.
+The classification report revealed that the model performed best in identifying positive emotions, showing both high precision and recall for this category.
+In contrast, the model struggled most with distinguishing between negative and mixed emotions, which is reflected in the confusion matrix by a noticeable overlap between these two classes.
+This misclassification may be attributed to the subjectivity of emotional annotation, as well as overlapping visual and thematic elements between artworks that evoke negative and mixed responses.

+Feature importance scores from the Random Forest model indicated that style, year, and the presence of human figures were among the most predictive variables.
+Notably, artworks classified under certain historical styles or containing identifiable facial/body elements were more likely to produce emotionally polarized responses, likely due to the psychological and cultural cues embedded in these compositions.

+Overall, these results support the idea that machine learning can meaningfully approximate emotional reactions to art based on non-visual metadata and thematic markers.
+However, the variability in performance across categories points to opportunities for further refinement.

 <h1>Conclusion</h1>
-ArtEmotions predicts the emotional response to artworks using a machine learning approach.
-The model’s accuracy suggests that artistic features such as period, medium, and subject matter significantly impact emotional perception.
-However, certain limitations exist, such as potential biases in the dataset and the subjective nature of emotional annotations.
+The ArtEmotions project demonstrates the viability of using machine learning to predict emotional responses to visual artworks based on accessible metadata.
+By analyzing features such as art period, artist, year, subject matter, and artistic style, the model achieves a respectable predictive accuracy of 65.53%, with particularly strong performance in classifying positive emotional responses.

+These findings highlight that certain artistic characteristics—especially style, temporal context, and the presence of human figures—play a meaningful role in shaping viewers’ emotional interpretations.
+However, the model also reveals inherent challenges in modeling complex and subjective human emotions, particularly when distinguishing between negative and mixed reactions.

+This project offers a valuable foundation for emotion-aware systems in fields like digital curation, art recommendation, and interactive exhibits.
+Nonetheless, limitations such as dataset imbalance, lack of visual feature analysis (e.g., color or texture), and the ambiguity of emotional labels suggest avenues for further development.
+Future iterations could benefit from incorporating image-based features through computer vision, leveraging larger and more diverse datasets, and exploring more nuanced emotional taxonomies.

+ArtEmotions ultimately bridges the gap between computational models and human affective experience, providing both technical insight and creative inspiration for understanding how art makes us feel.

 <h1>Future Work</h1>
 Future enhancements to ArtEmotions could include:

-• Expanding Features: Incorporating additional features such as color schemes, brushstroke patterns, and thematic content.
+- Expanding Features: Incorporating additional features such as color schemes, brushstroke patterns, and thematic content.
-• Larger Dataset: Augmenting the dataset with more artworks to improve model generalization.
+- Larger Dataset: Augmenting the dataset with more artworks to improve model generalization.
-• Real-Time Analysis: Developing applications that provide real-time predictions of emotional responses to new artworks.
+- Real-Time Analysis: Developing applications that provide real-time predictions of emotional responses to new artworks.

 <h1>References</h1>
 <ol>
   <li>Mohammad, S. M., & Kiritchenko, S. (2018).
 WikiArt Emotions: An Annotated Dataset of Emotions Evoked by Art.
 In Proceedings of the 11th Edition of the Language Resources and Evaluation Conference (LREC-2018), Miyazaki, Japan.
 European Language Resources Association (ELRA).</li>
-  <li></li>

  <h1>Appendix</h1>
- Any additional stuffs that we want to in the paper but not in the main part.